PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit.”

 Not having to write everything out by hand every single week for the rest of my life is pretty nice.

-Either of these methods work but what matters the most is that you actually track your personal records.
+Both of these methods work, but what matters the most is that you track your personal records.

 Beating the logbook means consistently beating your reps, adding weight, and getting stronger.